-- > Only check the tyre pressure on cold tyres. - ➤ Tubeless tyres have been installed on the vehicle.
-Never install tubes in these tyres.
+- Only check the tyre pressure on cold tyres. - ➤ Tubeless tyres have been installed on the vehicle.
+Never install tubes in these tyres. - When using alloy wheel rims, snow chains should not be used.

 - ▷ In the case of a puncture, pull over to the side of the road.
 Make vehicle and caravan safe with a hazard warning triangle.
 Switch on the warning lights. - > Tyres on vehicles with tandem axles may wear faster. - ➤ Tyres must not be older than 6 years as the material will become brittle over time.
 The four-digit DOT number on the tyre flank indicates the date of manufacture.
 The first two digits designate the week, the last two digits the year of manufacture.